 – mix the egg yolk into the chocolate mix

 – slowly pour the chocolate into the bowl with the egg whites and carefully mix it all together until it’s nicely blended.
-Best use one of these dough-scratchy-things ( I have no idea what they’re actually called), because otherwise the chocolate sometimes remains stubbornly stuck to the bottom of the bowl
+If you have one, use a spatula, because otherwise the chocolate sometimes remains stubbornly stuck to the bottom of the bowl.
+You don’t want to mix this mixture too roughly or you will pop all the air bubbles in this step, which give the mousse its airy texture.

 – pour everything into a nice bowl.
 Place some aluminum foil over it and put it somewhere nice and cool.
 My mom told me not to put it in the fridge.
-We usually use our cellar or, during the cold seasons, our balcony.
+We usually use our cellar or our balcony during the cold seasons.
 But if you don’t have that, you can use your fridge.
 I’ve tried.
 It worked.
-But we don’t set our fridges to be as cold as for example most Americans, so there’s that.
+But we don’t set our fridges to be as cold as Americans do in Germany.
 If there’s someone from America trying this recipe and putting it in the fridge, please do tell if it worked.

-Anyways, let it set for at least 12 hours, but longer would be better, so the mousse can get nice and stiff.
+Anyways, let it set for at least 12 hours so the mousse can get nice and stiff.

 To get nice “nuggets” of mousse, clean the spoon you’re making them with in between, so the smeared chocolate on it won’t ruin the effect of the fluffy mousse bubbles 🙂